 Vader also set the record straight on how Harley Race would claim many times why he had been paired with him.
-“Harley would tell you that he wasn’t paired with me to help mentor me or help me transition out of a different style of wrestling, but instead it was to ‘babysit Big Van Vader.’
-That’s reinventing history and he was trying to put himself over.
+“Harley would tell you that he wasn’t paired with me to help mentor me or help me transition out of a different style of wrestling, but instead, it was to ‘babysit Big Van Vader.’
+That’s reinventing history, and he was trying to put himself over.
 That line is total BS because, half of the time, I was looking after him just as much as he was looking after me!”

-In his book, Vader seemed hurt each time he would hear that Harley said that he was “the only man who could control the monster” and he wasn’t sure why he would say things like that.
+In his book, Vader seemed hurt each time he would hear that Harley said that he was “the only man who could control the monster,” and he wasn’t sure why he would say things like that.
 Vader also mentioned that they never had any heat or a real dispute about wrestling, but admits that life on the road between the two didn’t go as smooth as perhaps both had hoped for, and sometimes, hilarity ensued!

 The Harley Way (or the Highway!)

 Vader claimed, “Harley was used to being in charge and having everything his way; the wrestling ring, the driving, which hotel to stay in, and what to do while we were at the hotel.”
 He further explained, “‘The Harley Way’ meant room service in the morning every day at about 8 AM (after coming in at 4 PM) because he wanted eggs.
-So we would get the eggs then go back to sleep until noon, and get some more room service, and then get some more sleep.
+So we would get the eggs, then go back to sleep until noon, get some more room service, and then get some more sleep.
 Then we would go into tapings at about 5 PM.
 Forget about whatever gym time I wanted!”

 Vader talked of the times he could see Harley’s “OCD kicking in” and decided to mess with him a little.
-He took all his clothes off and jumped back into bed and continued to ask Harley about the match to purposely annoy him.
+He took all his clothes off and jumped back into bed and continued to ask Harley about the match to annoy him purposely.
 Harley, fuming when he saw that Vader wasn’t going to get out of bed, yelled even louder, “Get in the GOD DAMN SHOWER!”
 He then threw the television remote at the wall and reached into his suitcase, pulling out a 50,000-watt taser gun and zapped Vader right on the thigh!

-After that, things changed and Vader would get into the shower quickly, sometimes not even saying “good morning” to Harley.
+After that, things changed, and Vader would get into the shower quickly, sometimes not even saying “good morning” to Harley.
 Vader didn’t need to be told twice!

 A Thrifty Hustler